Orlando Health Opens Community Grant Program to Central Florida

 The program provides grants to address health and wellness needs in the community

-Orlando, FL (October 16, 2020) – Orlando Health opened the 2021 cycle of the Orlando Health Community Grant Program on Monday, October 12.
-As part of its ongoing commitment to Central Florida, the program offers competitive grants to assist local organizations and Orlando Health team members in their efforts to improve health and wellness in the region.
+Orlando, FL (May 20, 2024) – Orlando Health has opened the 2025 cycle of the Orlando Health Community Grant Program.
+As part of Orlando Health’s ongoing commitment to be engaged and involved in communities throughout Central Florida, it offers competitive grants to assist in coordinating, enriching and supporting efforts that help promote health and wellness in our community.

-These grants are one way that Orlando Health is investing back into the Central Florida region by supporting important work that enhances the community.
-The Orlando Health Community Grant Program awarded more than $540,000 in its last cycle.
-Grant recipients received funding for programs that addressed needs identified in the 2019 Community Health Needs Assessment (CHNA).
-Many of the programs that received grants assist families and residents who are facing food insecurity, health inequities, socioeconomic challenges and have limited access to healthcare services.
+The grants are one way that Orlando Health is investing back into the Central Florida region by supporting important work that enhances the community.
+The Orlando Health Community Grant Program awarded nearly $600,000 in its last cycle.

 About Orlando Health

-Orlando Health, headquartered in Orlando, Florida, is a not-for-profit healthcare organization with $6.5 billion of assets under management that serves the southeastern United States.
+Orlando Health, headquartered in Orlando, Florida, is a private, not-for-profit healthcare organization with $9.6 billion of assets under management that serves the southeastern United States and Puerto Rico.